What is 9legacy?

 I don't understand, why it isn't a fork?

-A fork is a branch created at some point in the history of the original project, then optionally partly synchronized either regularly or ponctually.
+A fork is a branch created at some point in the history of the original project, then optionally partly synchronized, either regularly or occasionally.

-9legacy is not a fork because it is a set of independant patches always located on top of the current Plan 9 from Bell Labs.
-If Plan 9 evolve, most of the patches will still apply as is, even if sometimes, they could need to be rediffed or modified to account incompatibilities in its evolution.
-In the exact same manner, most of the patches will also apply on derivatives of Plan 9, as long as they don't differ in incompatible changes.
+9legacy is not a fork because it is a set of independent patches always located on top of Plan 9 from Bell Labs.
+Most of them apply as is, even if some occasionally need to be rediffed or adjusted for incompatible changes.
+In the same manner, most of the patches also apply on derivatives of Plan 9, as long as they do not differ in incompatible ways.

-In 9legacy, most patches are totally independant from each other and few depends on one or two other patches.
-It's up to the user to choose which patch to use.
+In 9legacy, most patches are totally independent from each other and few depend on one or two others.
+It is up to the user to choose which patch to use.

-9legacy also evolve in the same spirit as Plan 9 from Bell Labs and no large or incompatible changes will ever be done.
+9legacy also evolves in the same spirit as Plan 9 from Bell Labs, and we aim to stay compatible with it.

-What are the status on the patch page?
+What do the statuses on the patch page mean?

 The status reflects the origin, quality or purpose of a change.
-The most interesting patches are included into the 9legacy CD image, so they don't have a status column.
+The most interesting patches are included in the 9legacy CD image, so they do not have a status column.

 Is Plan 9 from Bell Labs still maintained?

-Since January 2015, Plan 9 is officially no longer maintained at Bell Labs.
-The latest change and CD image was published on January 10, 2015.
+Plan 9 is no longer maintained at Bell Labs.
+The last change and CD image were published on January 10, 2015.

-Because of this, 9legacy is now more a continuation of Plan 9 from Bell Labs rather than an aternative distribution.
+Because of this, 9legacy is now a continuation of Plan 9 from Bell Labs rather than an alternative distribution.

 I want to use the Go programming language on Plan 9.
 What should I know?